The-SMTSci/FlexSpec1/docs/source/protocol.rst

 neutral fashion leveraging web applications (web apps) via bokeh and other tools.

-The bokeh server is a Raspberry Pi and is be considered to be the 'main' computer, a peer in an asynchronous distributed network of peers.
+The bokeh server is a Raspberry Pi, installed on one or more OTAs for the management and control of some of local (to the pier/mount/ota) devices.
+The rest are left to management by LibIndi/EKOS in the usual fashion.
+The local Bokeh/PostmasterServer are a peer in an asynchronous distributed network of peers.
 Any SBC/Desktop computer with a decent operating system may be used for the server.
 The ODroid, BeagleBone, Intel NUC etc. Some SBC :index:`SBC;Configuration` configuration will be required.

 Arduino class devices are designated as an SBM is a "Single Board Microcontroller".